gadventures/gapi-redux/README.md

 #### `getResource(resourceName, resourceId [, getRelated={} [, force=false]])`
-Will attempt to retrieve a single resource from gapi.
+Will attempt to retrieve a single resource from the G API.

 ```javascript
 // Request a single resource